800-922-2596 Call Now Book a Free Inspection

 Outdoors, they nest in soil, under rocks, and in decaying wood.
 Indoors, they are often found in wall voids, behind baseboards, or near moisture sources.

-These ants eat sweets, grease, meats, and decaying plant matter.
+They eat sweets, grease, meats, and decaying plant matter.
 Once they discover a reliable food source, they leave trails that attract more ants from the colony.

 Keeping food sealed, cleaning up spills, and fixing moisture problems can make your home less attractive to ants.
 For lasting protection, ongoing service with an expert exterminator helps reduce the chance of future infestations.